gipso/rc.sport/README.md

 #> To cite {sport} in publications use:
 #>
 #>   Poli, R. S., Vartanian, D., Pedrazzoli, M. (2021). {sport}: an R
-#>   package with the research compendium of the biological rhythms and
+#>   package with the research compendium of the GIPSO's biological
-#>   sports project: a systematic quantitative literature review.
+#>   rhythms and sports systematic quantitative literature review.
 #>   Retrieved from https://gipso.github.io/sport/.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Unpublished{,
-#>     title = {{sport}: an R package with the research compendium of the biological rhythms and sports project: a systematic quantitative literature review},
+#>     title = {{sport}: an R package with the research compendium of the GIPSO's biological rhythms and sports systematic quantitative literature review},
 #>     author = {Rafael Salgueiro Poli and Daniel Vartanian and Mario Pedrazzoli},
 #>     year = {2021},
 #>     url = {https://gipso.github.io/sport/},